inchiresolver/inchiresolver/docs/inchi_resolver_protocol.rst

 InChI Resource
 ^^^^^^^^^^^^^^

-The InChI resource of the InChI Resolver API may provide a browsable index of all InChI structure identifiers available at this InChI resolver instance.
-For each InChI instance a related resource link to a web service API entrypoint resource may be given referring to any service API entrypoints at which the InChI instance is available.
+The InChI resource may provide a browsable index of all InChI structure identifiers available at a InChI resolver instance.
+For each InChI instance a related resource link to a entrypoint_ resource may be given referring to any service API entrypoints at which the InChI instance is available.

 Example: `PubChem Demonstration InChI Resolver [InChI Resource object https://pubchem.inchi-resolver.org/inchis/36d8eb2e-aa7e-5c6e-8961-d9e8ead14f92] <https://pubchem.inchi-resolver.org/inchis/36d8eb2e-aa7e-5c6e-8961-d9e8ead14f92>`_